Tudmotu/solidity-hashmap/README.md

 $ npm i -D solidity-hashmap
 ```

-## Why use a HashMap?
+## 🤔 Why `HashMap`
-This `HashMap` implementation is storage-optimized.
-This means it is much
-cheaper to write key/value pairs than with `EnumerableMap`.
-But this comes with
-a trade-off — it is orders of magnitude more expensive to iterate.

-Therefore, prefer a `HashMap` over `EnumerableMap` if you:
-1. Will mostly be writing keys, not reading
-1. Will be mostly appending values, with few deletions
-1. Don't need to iterate over it inside non-view functions
+### Motivation
+The `mapping()` data structure in Solidity provides very gas-efficient writes at
+O(1), taking up 1 slot per key/value pair.
+This is highly efficient, but has a
+serious drawback:
+It is impossible to enumerate mappings and despite its name, it doesn't provide
+the same API as you'd expect of a `Map` object in other languages.

+`HashMap` provides an enumerable yet write-efficient data structure.

 ### Comparison to alternatives
 Two alternatives exist for HashMap:
 1. Solidity's builtin `mapping()` data structure
 1. OpenZeppelin [`EnumerableMap` implementation](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/utils/structs/EnumerableMap.sol)

-HashMap aims to find a balance between gas/storage efficiency, and developer
+HashMap finds a balance between write-efficiency, and developer experience.
-experience.
-While Solidity's `mapping()` is very gas & storage efficient, it is
-not developer friendly at all.
-And while `EnumerableMap` is more developer
+While `mapping()` is very efficient, it is not developer friendly and while
-friendly, it is not storage-efficient.
+`EnumerableMap` is more developer friendly, it is not efficient.

-HashMap finds a balance between storage, gas, and developer experience.
-HashMap
-is both efficient in gas & storage, while providing a simple, familiar API.
+Prefer a `HashMap` over `EnumerableMap` if you:
+1. Write many keys
+1. Rarely delete keys
+1. Don't need to iterate over it onchain

 #### Gas costs comparison
 | Test                           | HashMap       | EnumerableMap | Mapping       |